Le4kno3/Secure_Code_Review/Notes Template/app-walkthrough-template.md

 ### Authorization
 - [ ] Uses @login_required decorator, is it applied on all endpoints appropriately?

+- [ ] `@login_required` - built in django decorator - only checks for session but not true authorization.
+  * Interesting - it papears this decorator is stacked on top of user_passes_test - is that necessary?
+Is that a pattern we should repeat?
+- [ ] `@user_passes_test`

 ### Auditing/Logging
 - [ ] Logging configuration is in `settings.py`, check documentation for secure settings